The forex trading week has come and gone.

 The Australian Dollar

-The Aussie’s recovery was short-lived, since Aussie-bashing resumed with gusto this week.
+The Aussie’s recovery was short-lived since Aussie-bashing resumed with gusto this week.
 In fact, the Aussie was the worst-performing currency this week.

 The Aussie found trouble early on, thanks to the miss in retail sales.
 You see, the report showed a 0.1% month-on-month decrease in February when analysts were expecting a 0.3% increase after seeing 0.4% growth in January.

 The miss was disappointing enough, but it also likely stoked speculation that the RBA would be a bit more dovish in the upcoming RBA statement.
 After all, the minutes of the previous RBA meeting did reveal that the RBA was a bit concerned that household debt was outpacing household income, which may lead to weaker consumer spending.
-And the poor reading for retail sales appeared to confirmed that.
+And the poor reading for retail sales appeared to confirm that.

 Speaking of the RBA, the RBA reiterated in its April Statement that “Growth in household borrowing, largely to purchase housing, continues to outpace growth in household income.”
 However, the RBA also pointed to additional concerns pertaining to the labor market by noting that “some indicators of conditions in the labour market have softened recently.”